Implex-ltd/hcaptcha-reverse/readme.md

 | `2002` | Notifications permissions                                              | `array`   | **false** | [x](https://x.com)                                                                  |
 | `0`    |                                                                        | `float64` | **false** | [x](https://x.com)                                                                  |

+## Sandbox

+Sandbox is fast way to encrypt own HSW without retrieving stuff as encryption-key, xxHash nonce and stuff that change, or if new update happen and you don't reversed it yet.
+You can build custom HSW wasm using [builder](https://github.com/Implex-ltd/hcaptcha-reverse/blob/main/src/main.py) / [WABT](https://github.com/WebAssembly/wabt) tools.

+HSW usualy take less than 10ms to execute. (you have to remove all fingerprints from array)